Troubleshooting

 We do not recommend executing any statements which alter, replace, or drop resources.

-A Debug Native Application section is provided at the bottom of the page.
+A debug section is provided at the bottom of the Administer Workbench page.
 This functionality allows you to execute SQL statements as the application itself.
+Note that this is different from running SQL queries in a Snowsight worksheet as a WORKBENCH_ADMIN or ACCOUNTADMIN role.

 Running SQL statements as the Native App